bob-606/test-pilot/001.part-66/README.md

+# WHAT IF I GET ALL THE PART 66 EXAMS DONE IN ESTONIA??

 To pursue both EASA Part 66 Category B (Estonia) and Category C (Finland) licenses simultaneously after gaining experience in Portugal:

 ### **1. Experience in Portugal (3 Years)**